SymmetricChaos/SimpleCAS/README.md

 # Features
-Currently four kinds of objects are supported by SimpleCAS:
+Currently three basic kinds of objects are supported by SimpleCAS: Rational (rational numbers), QPoly (polynomials with rational coefficients), and ZPoly (polynomials with integer coefficients).

 ## Rational
 Rational numbers represented in simplest form.
 They are essentially just a pair of numbers with a bunch of methods defined to make sure they interact with other Rational objects as well as Python's integers.